-Peter Hope-Jones of the Scottish Government outlined the Government's commitment to positive action, before Fiona Panetta of the Gangmasters & Labour Abuse Authority gave some hard-hitting real life examples of modern slavery, its effects and how it is being combatted.
-Shan Saba of Brightwork then brought the focus to practical steps that his organsation is taking to spot signs of such exploitation among workers.
+Peter Hope-Jones of the Scottish Government outlined the Government's commitment to positive action, before Fiona Panetta of the Gangmasters & Labour Abuse Authority gave some hard-hitting real life examples of modern slavery, its effects and how it is being combated.
+Shan Saba of Brightwork then brought the focus to practical steps that his organisation is taking to spot signs of such exploitation among workers.

 Although I was one of the speakers, I also found that this was a real learning opportunity, with the audience participation and discussion about best practice certainly illuminating.